rriley513/Number-Theory-Ciphers/README.txt

   BigInt equivalent.
 Such a conversion wouldn't add any fun to the project, so it was excluded.
 Hence, please only use relatively small primes.

-Exclusion of block ciphering in exponentation cipher: Severe parsing issues.
+Exclusion of block ciphering in exponentiation cipher: Severe parsing issues.
   Difficult to distinguish if final string block is, for example, "aab" or "ab" or "b" due to zero rounding.
   Future work could resolve this issue with sentries/ extra char notifications